Curating Grief:

 This “stuff” — both tangible and intangible — is likely taking up too much space in your home, your head and your heart.

 The Curating Grief: Sorting the Stuff of Life & Loss course is the gentler creative approach to making the difficult choices we often face after losing a loved one.
-Together, we’ll help you get unstuck and taking desired actions — so you can make space for what’s really important for you.
+Together, we’ll help you get unstuck by understanding the meaning and emotions attached to the belongings — so clarity and choice become possible again.

 -